programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 4. Input your e-mail address.
 5. Check your e-mail inbox for a verification code and input this into the web browser.

-### 2. Create a "Computer Vision" Resource in Azure to perform transcription
+### 2. Create a "Computer Vision" Resource in Azure to perform transcription.
 1\.
 Go to https://portal.azure.com/

 2\.
 Click + Create a resource.
 You will need to do this twice.
 The first time is to set up your payment method as noted in the steps below.